Manufacturer-specific (MS) traits are supported by the Home APIs for

 module that can be imported into your app.

-Use the Google-provided packaged code generator to perform this conversion.
+Use the Google-provided code generator to perform this conversion.
 Additionally, if needed, provisional traits can also be generated using the code generator.

 Prerequisites